-Chemical name: Substituted silvl methacrylate (generic).
-CAS number: Not available.
-Basis for action: The PMN states that the substance will be used as an intermediate for a paint binder.
-Based on test data on analogous acrylates and neutral organic chemicals, EPA predicts toxicity to aquatic organisms may occur at concentrations that exceed 1 ppb of the PMN substance in surface waters.
-As described in the PMN, the substance is not released to surface waters.
+Chemical name: Octadecanoic acid, reaction products with diethylenetriamine and urea, acetates.
+CAS number: 84962-05-0.
+Basis for action: The PMN states that the substance will be used as a softener padded on cotton fabrics.
+Based on EcoSAR analysis of test data on analogous aliphatic amines, EPA predicts toxicity to aquatic organisms may occur at concentrations that exceed 1 ppb of the PMN substance in surface waters.
+For the annual manufacture and import volume described in the PMN, the substance is not expected to be released to water.
 Therefore, EPA has not determined that the proposed manufacturing, processing, or use of the substance may present an unreasonable risk.
-EPA has determined, however, that any use of the substance resulting in release to surface waters may cause significant adverse environmental effects.
-Based on this information, the PMN substance meets the concern criteria at
+EPA has determined, however, that exceedance of the annual maximum manufacture and import limit of 10,000 kilograms, could result in releases to water, which may cause significant adverse environmental effects.
+Based on this information, the PMN substance meets the concern criteria at § 721.170(b)(4)(ii).